vbotka/ansible-rcb/README.md

 - hosts in playbooks/rcb-backup-server.yml

-Following workflow was tested with Ubuntu 18.04 (localhost Backup-Client) and FreeBSD 10.3 (remote Backup-Server)
+Following workflow was tested with Ubuntu 18.04 and 20.04 (localhost Backup-Client), and FreeBSD 10.3 (remote Backup-Server)

 2) Create SSH keys at Backup-Clients